 |Internship offers presented to students through spring recruiting (February – April)||If employers make internship offers to students through spring recruiting, students should be given until February 28, 2017 or two weeks to make a decision (whichever is later).|

 Should there be a need for your organization to defer start dates or rescind offers for Princeton students, we request that you notify our office prior to contacting those students who are impacted by this decision.
 We would like the opportunity to discuss with you and the student(s) involved and the particular circumstances surrounding the deferred start date or rescinded offer (i.e., compensation issues, new start date, etc.).

 Recruiting organizations that fail to comply with this request risk losing their on-campus recruiting privileges at Princeton University.

 Room Scheduling Cancellation Policy

-- The Interview Rooms fee is refundable if the cancellation is made at least 30 days in advance.
+The fee to use interview rooms is refundable if the cancellation is made in writing to email@example.com at least 14 days in advance.

-- The Information Session Room fee is refundable if made at least 48 hours in advance.
+The fee for information sessions is refundable if the cancellation is made in writing to firstname.lastname@example.org at least 14 days in advance.

 Career Services is happy to broadly publicize information sessions, programs and events that are coordinated in conjunction with Career Services.
 However, we will not be able to publicize both on- and off-campus events and programs that are not coordinated with Career Services.
 To reach the Princeton audience, you may also use the hashtag #HireTigers on Twitter to promote your opportunities to students and alumni.